Mentoring Senior Thesis Students

 Undergraduate Involvement in Field Work

-One of my goals within my research is to promote undergraduate research experiences.
-During my time at UW-Madison, I have been able to get at least one undergraduate student involved as a field assistant during each of my field sessions.
+Another approach I use to promote undergraduate research experiences is to bring undergraduates into the field with me.
+Whenever possible, I bring at least one undergraduate student along as a field assistant during field work and emphasize teaching the methods I employ and/or adding in field experiences that are aligned with their interests.
 Having received a similar opportunity myself as an undergrad, I feel that this involvement helps students narrow down their career goals, while also gaining valuable skills in the field.

 Since the start of my education in the geosciences, I have found the extensive and kind community to be one of the greatest resources in this field.
 As a result, I have wanted to give back by participating in departmental service roles.
 I have served on executive committees for UW-Madison’s AWG chapter, and on the graduate geoscience organizations at ISU and UW-Madison.
 My graduate peer, Ellen Nelson, and I have also worked to build a ‘Very Early Career’ seminar series at UW-Madison, which showcases research, skill shares, and/or ‘just-for-fun’ geoscience talks by undergraduates, graduates, and post-docs.